alvinveroy/CodeCompass/DEBUG_SESSION.md

         if (!jsonOutputCall) {
           console.error('[JSON_TEST_DEBUG] No valid JSON output found in mockConsoleLog.
 Calls were:', JSON.stringify(mockConsoleLog.mock.calls));
+          // Fail the test explicitly if no JSON call is found, or if calls array is empty expect(mockConsoleLog.mock.calls.length, 'Expected console.log to have been called.').toBeGreaterThan(0);
-          // Use Vitest's expect to fail the test clearly if jsonOutputCall is undefined expect(jsonOutputCall, 'Expected to find a console.log call with valid JSON output, but none was found.').toBeDefined();
+          expect(jsonOutputCall, 'Expected to find a console.log call with valid JSON output, but none was found.').toBeDefined();
         } else {
-          // If jsonOutputCall is found, proceed with parsing and checking content. const parsedOutput = JSON.parse(jsonOutputCall[0] as string);
+          const parsedOutput = JSON.parse(jsonOutputCall[0] as string);
           expect(parsedOutput).toEqual(expect.objectContaining(rawToolResult));
         }